smariee/smariee.github.io/essays/Why_MIS.md

 building my very own MySpace page.

-&nbsp;

-&nbsp;It was there--that memory--that I knew I should try to learn more about basic programming skills which led me to take this class.
+It was there--that memory--that I knew I should try to learn more about basic programming skills which led me to take this class.

 The past couple months, I researched more about the Management Information Systems on the Shidler website, the first couple lines threw me off: